UrloMythus/MammaMia/README.md

-8. How do I handle updates?
+9. How do I handle updates?
 To update the addon you will have to Factory Rebuild your space (in Settings) and, if there are any changes to config.json, copy them from [here](https://github.com/UrloMythus/MammaMia/blob/main/config.json) to the config.json in your Space, under Files.

-9. How can I use Live TV?
-For now you can't except on public Instance.
+10. How can I use Live TV?
+For now it won't work on public instances.
 Wait until next update.